Saturday, 13 September 2025

 God-devotion makes a country strong; God-avoidance leaves people weak.

-Living according to God’s instructions makes a nation great, but sin colors those who commit it with disgrace.
+Living according to God’s instructions makes a nation great, but sin colours those who commit it with disgrace.

 Anonymous said...